Mission: to promote sustainable radiology global health initiatives through long-term educational partnerships.

 Malawi College of Health Sciences

 Technologists are the professionals that use radiology equipment to take images of patients.
-The UNC Radiology Malawi Program partners with the Malawi College of Health Sciences Radiography Programme which is the only school for technologists in the whole nation of 17 million people.
+RAD-AID Malawi partners with the Malawi College of Health Sciences Radiography Programme which is the only school for technologists in the whole nation of 17 million people.
 By working with the student technologists through the school, the partnership can impact care for an entire nation of patients.
-Guest lectures are given at MCHS by UNC faculty with collaboration from UNC Division of Radiologic Science student technologists.
-Additionally, the program sponsored a faculty member from MCHS on a visit to Chapel Hill for investigation of instructional designs and methods.
+Guest lectures are given at MCHS by RAD-AID faculty and volunteers.
+Additionally, the program sponsored a faculty member from MCHS to visit a technologist school in the United States for investigation of instructional designs and methods.